Overview

 Note that you can design the schema as you need better.

-- Upload your content in your first store but NOT YET in your second store.
+• Upload your content both in your first and second store.

-- Migrate in bulk and sync listings across your two stores.
+• Connect and sync listings across your two stores.
 You can do it with Nembol: connect both stores to Nembol.
-Nembol will take care of moving your catalog from your master Shopify online store to your slave e-commerce store in the blink of an eye, saving you countless hours.
+Nembol will take care of connecting your main Shopify catalog with your second Shopify store in the blink of an eye, saving you countless hours.
 Selling across countries with Shopify has never been so easy!
 Moreover, you can setup Nembol to provide a host of additional finer connecting functions, which will make your life even easier.

 How to manage Shopify international stores on Nembol